nscale4by8/nscale4x8/buildingCorner/buildingCorner.md

 I consider the first print a draft.
 As I write this, a second 8 hour long print is in progress.

-Draft print - prototype color scheme  |   Draft print if greige color scheme
+Draft print - prototype color scheme  |   Draft print - greige color scheme
 :----------------------------------:|:----------------------------------:
 ![Draft print with color scheme similar to prototype](buildingCornerAltColor.png)  | ![Draft print if greige color scheme](buildingCornerDraft01.png)